7 unmissable free things to do in San Cristobal Galapagos and other tips

 Ok, I have to tell you an anecdote, after which you will think I am dumb and I have a dumb friend.
 But I take the chance and I hope to make you laugh.

 We had already booked our boat and our hotel for our last night before leaving the Galapagos.
-If our kind homeowner didn’t let us know that our booking was ending there, we would have missed all our connections and booking.
+If our kind homeowner hadn’t let us know that our booking was ending there, we would have missed all our connections and the booking.

 The funny part is that the two of us were thinking the same.
 So naive!
 As soon as we found out we were not sure whether to be more disappointed for having our last day spoiled and missing our tour, or to be happy and relieved that we didn’t miss our boat.